yt87/libwgrib2/README.rst

   $ conda install -c yt87 libwgrib2

-To build from source, one has to modify the top level makefile.
+To build from source, the top-level makefile should be modified to eliminate static linking of *libpng*, *libjasper* and *libaec* because source for those libraries is not included.
 It is easier to use the NCEP distibution instead.